Apply for a grant

 - Have some involvement from the Volunteer Ranger Service (see below for more information on this requirement)

-- Take place within South Downs National Park or within 5 miles of its boundary
+- Take place within South Downs National Park

 - Be sustainable and show how it will be maintained in the future